mr-autopilot/oa_webscraper/README.md

 * **Avoid scraping sensitive domains.** The enrichment scraper uses `Trafilatura` to crawl business websites.
 While it is respectful and lightweight, it is still a crawler.
 Don’t point it at sites with login portals, sensitive data, or any business where scraping could create legal exposure.
 * **Be mindful of data handling.** The CSVs may include scraped emails and phone numbers.
 Treat that data as PII and handle accordingly — especially if importing into outbound systems.
 * **Rotate API keys often**: Especially if handled by many people, the risk of leakage increases.
 ---

-## Pricing & API Usage

-Absolutely — here’s the final, polished **Pricing** section with a suggested sample average (`N = 20`) included in the formula explanation to help non-technical users make quick estimates:

----

 ## Pricing